thaffenden/vrsn/README.md

-# check-version
+# vrsn

 Go binary to check a version is a valid sematic version.

-## Plan

-1. CLI command to compare two values supplied.

 ## TODO

+1. Check if in git directory
 1. Support reading version from `VERSION` file
 1. Support reading version from `package.json`
 1. Support reading version from `pyproject.toml`